 Author: Eileen Wilks

-Fans of the series won't want to miss this great new episode.
+Fans of this series won't want to miss this episode.

 "Let me tell you the true lesson, then, to supplant the false one.
 You will live a long time, my beautiful Nadrellian.
 Not as long as I, but long enough to grow weary, as many of my people do.
 Remember this: the only way to live is to live—and death is always, always, part of living.
 We die over and over.
 Oh, the big death comes but once, but a thousand deaths arrive with every turn of the seasons—the death of a day or a lover, of a friend or a dream, death piled upon death.
 The slow sundering of years parts us even from who we once were and from the memories which parented us.
 Live anyway."I bought this one.
 You can buy your copy here.